Table of contents

 - confirm the resolution.

-If you want to operationalize this across channels, use a CX workflow like Customer Heaven and track results in one place (responses, sentiment, themes, and follow-ups).
+If you want to operationalize this across channels, use a CX workflow like CX teams and track results in one place (responses, sentiment, themes, and follow-ups).
 For a broader framework, see our guide to customer experience and a practical primer on improving customer service.

 How to ask for Google reviews (without sounding pushy)